This is the multi-page printable view of this section. Click here to print.

 2. Explain an implementation or design choice.

 Do not write a comment for every line.
-A programming proficient in the programming language should be able to understand your code if you use good variable names and your logic is clear.
+A programmer proficient in the programming language should be able to understand your code if you use good variable names and your logic is clear.
 In cases where the logic is unclear or convoluted, a code comment is warranted to explain your implementation.

 Docstrings